Max Mara, Women in Film Celebrate Alexandra Shipp as Face of the Future

 Fashion brand Max Mara hosted a cocktail party to celebrate Women in Film's 2018 Face of the Future recipient Alexandra Shipp (X-Men).
 The awards ceremony will take place Wednesday at the Beverly Hilton.

 It was a reunion of sorts, with plenty of champagne flowing.
 Dressed in a black Max Mara pant suit, Shipp celebrated with her co-star Katherine Langford of Love, Simon, the coming-out story of a high school boy.
-And Langford was welcomed by her fellow castmembers from Netflix's 13 Reasons Why — Anne Winter and Alisha Boe.
-Inside the chateau's garden-party setup, Riverdale stars Cami Mendes and Madelaine Petsch chatted with Langford; Winter introduced herself to Mendes and Hart Denton (Riverdale); and Boe stopped to meet Gabrielle Ruiz of Crazy Ex-Girlfriend.
+And Langford was welcomed by her fellow castmembers from Netflix's 13 Reasons Why — Anne Winters and Alisha Boe.
+Inside the chateau's garden-party setup, Riverdale stars Cami Mendes and Madelaine Petsch chatted with Langford; Winters introduced herself to Mendes and Hart Denton (Riverdale); and Boe stopped to meet Gabrielle Ruiz of Crazy Ex-Girlfriend.

 DJ Mia Moretti kept the music going while the young faces of Hollywood made their rounds, posing in front of a leafy backdrop or in a photo booth.
 Other attendees included Jaime King, Abigail Spencer, January Jones, Lucy Hale and Erika Christensen.